Keszi94/gamer_corner/README.md

 ### Initial Discussion

 Gamer Corner Cafe, located in Dublin is an Internet Cafe that markets themselves for people enjoying playig online games and meeting new people with the same interest.
 People interested can sign up to join a team in an upcoming event.
-The Cafe also offers a variety of beverages that the guests can order from their desks using a program on their computers.
+The Cafe also offers a variety of beverages that the guests can order from the comfort of their desk simply by using a program on their computers.
-The website's goal is to help everyone interested in e-sports see all the events and fun activities the Cafe can offer them.
+The website's goal is to help everyone interested in e-sports to be informed of all the events and fun activities the Cafe can offer them.

 ### Key information for the site